-- Organising visits/SENDCO-parent meeting of potential high school - o An annual Sampling Day for children to meet their new teacher - SENCo coordinating provision for children - Opportunities for children with SEND to have additional visits to see new teacher/ classroom/ High School - Joint activities with the Junior School e.g. summer picnic, joint assemblies, classes work together on specific projects and/or topics, children watch one another's dress rehearsals - Passports/ All about me books are created for transition - Children are given the opportunity to take photos of their new teacher/ TA(s)/ classroom etc - All teachers have an explicit and diarised SEND handover meeting in the summer term - Families are supported with transition too.
-There are opportunities to meet the new teacher and staff and Parents Evenings are scheduled early in the school year - o Secondary School teachers visit the year six children - SENDCO-SENDCO meetings
+- Organising visits/SENCO-parent meeting of potential high school - o An annual Sampling Day for children to meet their new teacher - SENCo coordinating provision for children - Opportunities for children with SEN&D to have additional visits to see new teacher/ classroom/ High School - Joint activities with the Junior School e.g. summer picnic, joint assemblies, classes work together on specific projects and/or topics, children watch one another's dress rehearsals - o Passports/ All about me books are created for transition - o Children are given the opportunity to take photos of their new teacher/ TA(s)/ classroom etc - o All teachers have an explicit and diarised SEND handover meeting in the summer term - Families are supported with transition too.
+There are opportunities to meet the new teacher and staff and Parents Evenings are scheduled early in the school year - Secondary School teachers visit the year six children - The SENCO of Secondary Schools spends time with our Federation SENCO